 VoiceOver is a revolutionary screen reader that lets you know what’s happening on your Multi-Touch screen — and helps you navigate it — even if you can’t see it.
-Touch the screen to hear what’s under your finger, then gesture to control your device.
-VoiceOver works with the apps that come with your iPhone, iPad, or iPod touch.
+Touch the screen to hear what’s under your finger, then use gestures to control your device.
+VoiceOver works with the apps that come with your iPhone, iPad or iPod touch.

 Learn more about VoiceOver

-If a higher contrast helps you better see what’s on your display, iOS lets you invert the colors displayed onscreen.
-Once you set your colors, the settings apply systemwide, even to video, so you get the same view no matter what you’re seeing.
+If a higher contrast helps you better see what’s on your display, iOS lets you invert the colours displayed onscreen.
+Once you set your colours, the settings apply system-wide, even to video, so you get the same view no matter what you’re seeing.

 If you are deaf or hard of hearing, you can communicate in a variety of ways with iOS features like FaceTime video calling and unlimited texting.
 And assistive technologies such as closed captions and mono audio help you enjoy your content.

 FaceTime video calls let you communicate in more ways than one.
 Catch every gesture and facial expression — from a raised eyebrow to an ear-to-ear smile.
 Thanks to its high-quality video and fast frame rate, FaceTime is ideal for people who communicate using sign language.
 And because Mac, iPhone, iPad and iPod touch all come equipped with FaceTime, you can talk to iOS and OS X users across the street or across the globe.
 As if you’re face to face.1